 Gardens and Parks

-Some of the BEST gardens and parks for families in Auckland, New Zealand.
-Take a picnic, a rug, balls, cricket gear and enjoy a family day outside enjoying one of Auckland’s FREE outdoor spaces.
+Some of the BEST gardens, parks and regional parks for families to enjoy in Auckland, New Zealand.
+Take a picnic rug, balls, cricket gear, togs, towels and of course some food and drink to enjoy a family day outside at one of Auckland’s FREE outdoor spaces.

-If you are looking specifically for playgrounds, then please see our section on Auckland Playgrounds here.
+If you are looking for playgrounds, then please see our section on Auckland Playgrounds here.

 Central Auckland Gardens and Parks